Ghady-Abboud/Breast-Cancer-Detection/README.md

 This project implements a deep learning solution for breast cancer detection using Convolutional Neural Networks(CNN).
 The model is trained on a dataset of medical images(breast tissue biopsies) to classify between benign and malignant cases, achieving high accuracy in detection.

-This project implements a deep learning solution for breast cancer detection using Convolutional Neural Networks (CNN).
-The model is trained on a dataset of medical images to classify between benign and malignant cases, achieving high accuracy in detection.

 ## Features
 - **Deep Learning Model**: Custom CNN architecture optimized for medical image classification
 - **Data Augmentation**: Comprehensive augmentation pipeline including: